TheZebra.com is a privately owned website that publishes unbiased rates and carrier information for consumer benefit. Learn More

 Established in 1922, State Farm is an institution in the insurance industry.
 The company offers policies across the US, claiming to insure “one in five vehicles” on the road.
 Less well-known are Costco's car insurance offerings.
 Costco members can purchase CONNECT, powered by American Family Insurance policies through the wholesaler — for a hefty discount.
 Despite its perks, Costco auto insurance comes with some customer service caveats worth considering.
 Let's take a look at the primary differences between Costco and State Farm car insurance products.

 *If you're only looking for information related to Costco's offering, see our Costco car insurance guide.

-To compare State Farm' and Costco's rates, we used a methodology — outlined here — that compared pricing for a single driver with matching coverage levels and driving history.
+To compare State Farm's and Costco's rates, we compared pricing for a single driver with matching coverage levels and driving history (methodology here).
 Given this "typical" driving profile, CONNECT is cheaper than State Farm.